Home > Reviews > Juno Mattress Review

 Construction

-1. Juno Knit Cover
+1. Juno Knit Cover (Mattress Cover)

-2. 2” Cooling Gel Foam
+2. 2″ Cooling Gel Foam (Comfort Layer / Gel Foam)

-3. 6” Support Foam
+3. 6″ Support Foam (Support Layer)

 Comfort

-Even as a lightweight sleeper (I weigh 127 lbs), Juno Mattress didn’t impress compared to the comforts of more premium mattresses like the Endy Original.
-There was almost no bounce on it, and I had difficulty moving around on the mattress.
-As the mattress height is only 8 inches, deep sinkage concerns me, as other all-foam mattresses, like The Casper, are typically 10” in height, providing an additional 2” of foam to support the body.
+Even as a lightweight sleeper (I weigh 127 lbs), the Juno Mattress didn’t impress compared to the comfort of more premium foam mattresses like the Endy Mattress.
+There was almost no bounce, and I had difficulty moving around on the sleep surface.
+The flat mattress cover and slow-recovery traditional memory foam gel foam comfort layer create a cradling sensation that limits ease of movement across different sleeping positions.

 Firmness